tangym27/project1/README.md

 # Maia and MiSHELL (its like maya and miguel haha)
 # by Maia Brydon and Michelle Tang

+### Basic Features (from assignment):
+* Reads a line at a time, parses the line to separate the command from its arguments.
+It then forks and execs the command.
+The parent process wait until the exec'd program exits and then it should read the next command.
+* Runs exit and cd
+* Reads and separates multiple commands on one line with ;.
+* Implement simple redirection using > (redirecting stdout) and < (redirecting stdin).
+* Implement simple pipes.

-Features:
+### Additional Features:
 * Compiles!
-* Forks and executes commands!
-* Separates multiple commands on one line!
-* Can handle simple pipes!
+* Handles white space (in front and back as well as between arguments '''       ls      ;      ps      ''' will work.

-Attempted:
+### Attempted:
 * Could not get redirection from file to stdin (<) to work
+* Multiple pipes.

-Bugs:
+### Bugs:
 * Redirection from stdout to file (>) only works when arg is given with no spaces (ie. w>foo)

-Files & Function Headers:
+### Files & Function Headers:

 #### shell.c
 	Handles a lot of things.
 It's so shellfish.